-Middle School • High School • Alternative School • University • Adult & Company
+Middle School • High School • Alternative School • University • Community • Company • Groups

 You get your intuition back when you make space for it, when you stop the chattering of the rational mind.
 Rationality squeezes out much that is rich and juicy and fascinating. - Anne Lamott